 Study Group 7 endeavours to identify the necessary radio-frequency bands and to provide supporting Recommendations governing operational characteristics and protection requirements of remote sensing systems, and similarly to enable the return of the resulting data to Earth.
 The acquisition, processing, analysis and distribution of data from remote sensing satellites is accomplished by various national and international agencies, and the data are made available to interested organizations.

+Study Group 7 has produced Recommendation ITU-R RS.1859 that provides guidelines on the use of satellite-provided remote sensing data in the event of natural disasters and similar emergencies but does not provide information on dissemination of data.

 Disaster mitigation is aided by the provision of high-technology satellite communication systems developed by other Study Group participants including technologies such as tracking and data relay satellites.